kirk-the-jerk/BeatEdit/README.md

 The -i parameter gives the index (number) for what beats to change

-   -iXXX edits (only) beat XXX
+   -iXXX changes (only) beat XXX
-   -iXXX,YYY edits all the beats between (inclusive) XXX and YYY if Y > X, then we edit the beats backwards; counting down from Y to X if X or Y are too high (more than the # of beats), then we round it down ...so if you want to hit the end of the song, just use 9999 indexes start at zero, so use -i0 to edit the first beat remember, you also need to specify *what energy level to set* using -e if you aren't sure what your edit will do, use -ve to tell you
+   -iXXX,YYY changes all the beats between (inclusive) XXX and YYY if Y > X, then we change the beats backwards; counting down from Y to X if X or Y are too high (more than the # of beats), then we round it down ...so if you want to hit the end of the song, just use 9999 indexes start at zero, so use -i0 to change the first beat remember, you also need to specify *what energy level to set* using -e if you aren't sure what your edit will do, use -ve to tell you